 The House Energy and Commerce committee released documents late Wednesday that show former General Services Administration administrator Martha Johnson had planned to meet with Solyndra in California at the same time GSA employees attended a lavish Las Vegas conference, but she changed her mind just days before her trip.
 An investigation into that conference and other wasteful spending at GSA led to Johnson's resignation earlier this month.

 Johnson did not attend the Solyndra meeting scheduled for Thursday, Oct.
 28, 2010, just days before the congressional midterm elections.
 Instead, travel records show she went to Portland, Ore., for three days to visit a GSA-sponsored construction project that taught women new job skills with stimulus money.

 According to documents released by the committee, Solyndra CEO Brian Harrison had informed the Department of Energy on Oct.
 25 that the green energy company intended to announce layoffs three days later, on Oct.
 28, the same day Johnson considered attending meetings.
-Energy and Commerce Republicans like Texas Republican Michael Burgess contend that Solyndra delayed the announcement until after the election at the request of DOE, and with the knowledge of the White House.
+Solyndra ended up delaying the announcement until after the election at the request of the White House, according to the committee.

 In one document released by the committee from Oct.
 25, GSA deputy administrator Susan Brita wrote a GSA spokesperson asking for details of Johnson's upcoming trip to Solyndra.